Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Constructing a Conditional Generative Model for Sales Distribution

 \end{itemize}

-In summary, by framing SCF risk management through the lens of the full conditional distribution of product sales, we underscore the need for a generative model that is not only accurate and robust but also computationally efficient.
-QRGMM effectively meets these requirements, providing a promising tool for the integrated framework that links credit risk evaluation with loan sizing decisions.
-However, to fully realize the practical potential of QRGMM in SCF applications, it is essential to go beyond its generative capabilities and rigorously establish how its learning outcomes translate into reliable credit risk measures.
-Specifically, building on the problem formulation in Section \ref{sec:riskformulation}, the next critical step is to provide strong theoretical guarantees on the estimation of the key risk measures—namely, $r_1(l)$, $r_2(l)$, and $r_3(l)$—across the entire range of loan levels \( l \in [0, \bar{l}] \).
+By framing SCF risk management through the lens of the full conditional distribution of product sales, we underscore the need for a generative model that is not only accurate and robust but also computationally efficient.
+QRGMM effectively meets these requirements, providing a promising tool for the integrated framework that links credit risk estimation with loan sizing decisions.

+However, to fully realize the practical potential of QRGMM in SCF applications, it is essential to go beyond its generative capability and rigorously establish how its learning outcomes translate into reliable credit risk measures estimation.
+Specifically, building on the problem formulation in Section \ref{sec:riskformulation}, the next critical step, which we address in the following section, is to provide strong theoretical guarantees on the estimators of risk measures.
 This ensures that the QRGMM-based framework is not only practically effective but also theoretically sound, setting the stage for robust real-world deployment.

+\begin{remark} While QRGMM is well suited for univariate sales modeling in the SCF setting, two practical limitations are worth noting for potential future extensions and other applications.
+First, extending the method to multivariate outcomes is nontrivial because a standard and widely accepted definition of a multivariate quantile function is lacking; sequentially modeling each dimension is possible but may introduce error propagation and slower computation, especially when the dimensionality is high.
+Second, because QRGMM estimates conditional quantiles on a grid of quantile levels and constructs the full quantile function via interpolation without explicitly imposing monotonicity constraints, the resulting curve may occasionally violate its natural ordering (e.g., a higher quantile taking a smaller estimated value).
+When such non-monotonic patterns arise, the rearrangement procedure of \citet{chernozhukov2010quantile} provides a simple post-processing step that restores monotonicity without distorting its statistical validity.
+A more detailed discussion of these issues of QRGMM can be found in \citet{hong2023learning}. \end{remark}